ABC-iRobotics/ros_course_materials_en/docs/04_da_vinci.md

 ---
 title: Principles of robotics.
 Programming a da Vinci surgical robot in simulated environment.
-author: Tamas D. Nagy
+author: Tamas Levendovics
 ---

-# 05. Principles of robotics.
+# 04. Principles of robotics.
 Programming a da Vinci surgical robot in simulated environment.

 ---